The Design Problem ¶

-- When you want to enable users to securely move between providers and usernames with ease.
+- When you want to enable users to securely move between providers and names with ease.

 Best Practice: How to Implement Persistent Identity ¶

-- Make sure that the same id is not reused across usernames that are intended to be separate (e.g., two users on the same device should have two different ids).
+- Make sure that the same id is not reused across names that are intended to be separate (e.g., two users on the same device should have two different ids).

 Potential Problems with Persistent Identity ¶